Introduction

 could be coded without undue expense or complexity.
 It is an example of hardware

-all arise from the same hardware function, programmed differently.
-We will need to
+even if they all arise from the same hardware function, programmed differently.
+We

-look at higher levels of this code to trace out the process by which hardware states
+will need to look at higher levels of this code to trace out the process by which

-are transformed into symbolic meaning, but already we have seen that in analog computing,
+hardware states are transformed into symbolic meaning, but already we have seen that

-the hardware layer is a direct substrate for programming.
-Rearranging or reconnecting
+in analog computing, the hardware layer is a direct substrate for programming.
+Rearranging

-components in different configurations produces different electrical behavior, enabling
+or reconnecting components in different configurations produces different electrical

-new sets of interactions, input, and output.
-While this is clearly a continuous —
+behavior, enabling new sets of interactions, input, and output.
+While this is clearly

-the flip-flop subcircuits all utilize continuous flows to encode digital logic in
+matrix, and the flip-flop subcircuits all utilize continuous flows to encode digital

-definite states (invisibility, coincidence, and direction, respectively).
-Fully discrete
+logic in definite states (invisibility, coincidence, and direction, respectively).

-hardware (i.e., digital processors) is not required to implement digital logic because
+Fully discrete hardware (i.e., digital processors) is not required to implement digital

-digital logic can directly interface with analog signals.
-It may come as a surprise
+logic because digital logic can directly interface with analog signals.
+It may come

-that the two can coexist quite productively in the Odyssey.
-However, this is what
+as a surprise that the two can coexist quite productively in the Odyssey.
+However,

 It is commonplace that higher levels of code (from machine to assembly to language

-to scripting, for example) are always more abstract than lower levels of code (Abelson
+to scripting, for example) are always more abstract than lower levels of code [

-the crowbar example shows); however, higher levels are not necessarily more abstract
+shows); however, higher levels are not necessarily more abstract than the hardware

 Level 2: Mathematical Operations